The biggest folly in business is creating a solution before you understand the problem.

 A UX audit will map the steps people currently take to use the main features of your product, create benchmarks for user engagement, and identify friction points in the user experience.

-If you want to improve the usability of your product, there’s really no substitute for watching people use it.
-It eliminates the guesswork, and paints a much clearer picture of what your audience actually wants.
+If you want to improve the usability of your product, there’s no substitute for watching people use it.
+It eliminates the guesswork and paints a much clearer picture of what your audience wants.

 When you want to boost customer acquisition